December 11th 2017

 1. It makes you a more mindful eater

 “The best thing about the paleo style of eating is that it coaches people and encourages them to firstly, think about their food choices.
 It restricts unmindful eating and in some way, emotional eating as it adds a layer of decision making and impulse thinking.
-It's a fast route to stop you reaching for processed and refined energy dense foods too.
-This in turn means you reach for a simpler and cleaner meal, snack or drink which has a huge impact on energy levels throughout the day, reducing energy slumps (hypoglycaemia) and energy highs (hyperglycaemia) offering greater consistency of energy from your food choices such as those found at Primal Pantry.
+It's a fast route to stop you reaching for processed and refined energy-dense foods too.
+This, in turn, means you reach for a simpler and cleaner meal, snack or drink which has a huge impact on energy levels throughout the day, reducing energy slumps (hypoglycaemia) and energy highs (hyperglycaemia) offering greater consistency of energy from your food choices."

 2. It clears the confusion

 “The paleo style of eating provides a very simple food list to work from; lots of people thrive under simple and easy to follow rules.

 “When you take away the grey area of 'can I have that' or 'is that a better choice' people can feel an element of enlightenment and relief.
 This again makes them more conscious of the nutrition choices they make, improving the cognitive function through a simple structure of food choices.
 This increased clarity and mental function enhances their mood as well as their cognitive output.”